AmirrezaFarnamTaheri/StreamlineVPN/README.md

   * `--cumulative-batches` - make each batch cumulative instead of standalone.
   * `--no-strict-batch` - don't split strictly by `--batch-size`, just trigger when exceeded.
   * `--shuffle-sources` - randomize source processing order.
-  * `--full-test` - perform a full TLS handshake when applicable.
+  * `--full-test` - performs a full TLS handshake when applicable.
   * `--output-clash` - also generate a `clash.yaml` configuration.
   * `--prefer-protocols "Reality,VMess"` - override protocol sorting priority.
   * `--app-tests telegram,youtube` - run simple connectivity checks against services like Telegram or YouTube.
 Results are recorded in the CSV as `Telegram_OK`, `YouTube_OK` for the fastest tested configs.